mike-gimelfarb/cocoa/docs/introduction.rst

 Basic Univariate Example
 ============

-The following example optimizes a univariate sinusoidal function using the Brent method
+The following example optimizes a univariate sinusoidal function using the Brent method:

 .. code-block:: python